Dem says Manchin blocking energy, tax provisions in big bill

 They also control the House, though narrowly.
 Recent grumbling from some moderates there about raising taxes — an easy campaign-season target for Republicans — has raised questions about the fate of tax boost proposals in that chamber.

 Top Democrats have wanted to reach agreement and approve the measure before Congress begins its August recess.
-Progress on major legislation is much harder in the autumn of election years, when every vote can become the target of a barrage of attack ads in campaigns.
+Progress on major legislation is much harder in the autumn of election years, when every vote can become the target of a barrage of campaign attack ads.

 White House spokesman Nick Conger declined to comment on Manchin's position.